What Is the Order of Adjectives in a Sentence? An Infographic, Examples, and More…

 Adjectives of purpose are there to help us describe what something is for.

-Usually, they end in -ing but sometimes a noun can also act as an adjective and describe the purpose of another noun.
+Usually, they end in -ing, but sometimes, a noun can also act as an adjective and describe the purpose of another noun.

 shopping bag, rolling pin, kitchen table, passenger seat